rotemshalev/SalesSystem/README.md

 ## Design Decisions

-### Functional Programming
-Modern TypeScript approach with pure functions and exported functions instead of classes.

 ### In-Memory Storage
 Uses `Map` for data storage instead of a real database.
 Simple for the assignment scope and demonstrates the data access pattern.
-Can be easily swapped with PostgreSQL/MongoDB in production.
+Can be easily swapped with PostgreSQL in production.

 ### Mocked Dependencies
 - **Product Availability Client**: Returns mock responses
 - **Delivery Publisher**: Logs events instead of publishing to RabbitMQ

-Both can be replaced with real implementations by uncommenting the HTTP client code.

-### Authentication & Rate Limiting
-Handled by API Gateway (NginX) as per system design.
-This service assumes pre-authenticated requests.

 ## Testing

-Basic unit tests included for the order service:
+Unit tests included for the order service:
 ```bash
 npm test                 # Run tests
 npm run test:coverage    # With coverage report